 The months of December to February offer a cool, dry break for Manila residents, who enjoy crisp cool air in the Christmas months and a little after.
 Filipinos in Manila will sometimes put on the rare sweater or jacket against the dry season’s cooler winds.

 Humidity moderates the effect somewhat, with levels ranging from 73 to 75 percent throughout the season.
-Occasional rain showers decline drastically as the season progresses, with 2 inches of rain in December dropping to 0.3 inches by end-February.
+Occasional rain showers decline drastically as the season progresses, with two inches of rain in December dropping to 0.3 inches by end-February.

 Visitors during Manila’s dry season enjoy excellent weather for walking through the ancient walled city Intramuros and its churches or visiting the capital’s open-air weekend markets.
 Many Manila visitors in this season also go out to see the rest of Luzon, including (but not limited to) the Banaue Rice Terraces and Pampanga’s food scene.